webdriverio/webdriverio/website/docs/GettingStarted.md

 - Install at least v12.16.1 or higher as this is the oldest active LTS version
 - Only releases that are or will become an LTS release are officially supported

 If you don't have Node installed, we recommend installing [NVM](https://github.com/creationix/nvm) to assist managing multiple active Node.js versions.
-If you are using the [WDIO Testrunner](/docs/setuptypes#the-wdio-testrunner) in [sync mode](/docs/sync-vs-async#sync-mode) you also need Python v3 or higher installed.